He who does not work, neither shall he eat: Soviet Union

 In Lenin's writing, this was directed at the bourgeoisie, as well as "those who shirk their work".

+During the famine of the Russian Civil War, Lenin wrote the following as to the practical measures taken under the principle:It is as clear as daylight that in order to put it into effect we require, first, a state grain monopoly, i.e., the absolute prohibition of all private trade in grain, the compulsory delivery of all surplus grain to the state at a fixed price, the absolute prohibition of all hoarding and concealment of surplus grain, no matter by whom.
+Secondly, we require the strictest registration of all grain surpluses, faultless organisation of the transportation of grain from places of abundance to places of shortage, and the building up of reserves for consumption, for processing, and for seed.
+Thirdly, we require a just and proper distribution of bread, controlled by the workers’ state, the proletarian state, among all the citizens of the state, a distribution which will permit of no privileges and advantages for the rich.

 The principle was enunciated in the Russian Constitution of 1918, and also article twelve of the 1936 Soviet Constitution:

 In the USSR work is a duty and a matter of honor for every able-bodied citizen, in accordance with the principle: "He who does not work, neither shall he eat".

 Joseph Stalin quoted Lenin during the Soviet famine of 1930–1933, declaring: "He who does not work, neither shall he eat."
 This perspective is argued by economics professor Michael Ellman to have influenced official policy during the famine, with those deemed to be idlers being disfavored in aid distribution as compared to those deemed "conscientiously working collective farmers"; in this vein, Olga Andriewsky states that Soviet archives indicate that aid in Ukraine was primarily distributed to preserve the collective farm system and only the most productive workers were prioritized for receiving it.
-Criticizing Stalin, Leon Trotsky wrote that: "The old principle: who does not work shall not eat, has been replaced with a new one: who does not obey shall not eat."
+Criticizing Stalin, Leon Trotsky wrote: "The old principle: who does not work shall not eat, has been replaced with a new one: who does not obey shall not eat."